-Our readers are anxiously waiting to invest in Uber stock, as the ride-hailing service could climb to a $100 billion valuation before its IPO.
+Our readers are anxiously waiting to invest in Uber stock, as the ride-hailing service is one of the most highly-anticipated IPOs of 2019.

 That's why we've made a guide for the Uber IPO date that answers the most common questions investors have about Uber stock.

-We'll provide you with everything you need to know about Uber, as well as advice from Money Morning Director of Tech & Venture Capital Research Michael A. Robinson about investing in IPOs.
+We'll provide you with everything you need to know about Uber, as well as advice from Money Morning Defense and Tech Specialist Michael A. Robinson about investing in IPOs.

 Let's start with the most common question we receive about Uber…